dogrush/dogrush.github.io/_pages/about.md

 Jianlei Yang is a Professor at Beihang University.
 His research focuses on intelligent computing systems, hardware security, and AI architectures.

 ## Research Interests
-- Intelligent computing systems and architectures
+- Intelligent Computing System and Architectures
-- Hardware acceleration for privacy-preserving computation
+- ML/LLM Systems and Infrastructure
-- Secure AI chips and post-quantum cryptography
+- Systems for Emboided Intelligence

 ## News
 - [2025.09] Paper accepted to *IEEE TCAS-I*!